fabianlee/amazon-book-scrape-ranking-php/README.md

-## Insert amazon book ranking into mysql database for WordPress
+## Insert amazon book ranking into MySQL database for WordPress

 These various scripts would be used on a shared VPS running Wordpress to:
   * Scrape an Amazon book page